RoySegall/Gizra/app/_posts/2014-11-17-behat-the-right-way.md

 ## Headless Drupal

 As we are working on decoupled backend and frontend, we still want to have our code properly tested.

-A nice technique we've been using is installing the backend (Drupal) and frontend (Angular webapp) on the same Travis instance and running Behat tests on the frontend.
+A nice technique we've been using is installing the backend (Drupal) and frontend (AngularJS webapp) on the same Travis instance and running Behat tests on the frontend.
 By having the backend present we don't need to mock any data just for the frontend, as we already have some dummy migrated data as part of every installation profile.

 For the brave, see our [.travis](https://github.com/Gizra/negawatt-server/blob/master/.travis.yml) configuration that runs both API and Javascript tests on our fully decoupled app.
-Note that the linked project is no where to be considered ready, but it can still be valuable to people who want to see how we got Travis to run our tests.
+Note that the linked project is nowhere near ready, but it can still be valuable if you want to see how we got Travis to run our tests.